rl27/AugmentedCane_Supplement/flask_app/README.md

 Replace `[X]` with the name of a `.json` file containing CMA data.
 This could be `1504720458` for `1504720458.json` or `2024-01-14_17-03-08_1504720458` for `2024-01-14_17-03-08_1504720458.json`.
 Replace `[Y]` with an integer representing the number of CMA iterations.
 * For example, if you previously did 64 runs/iterations and wish to set the system to its state after the 32nd iteration, enter `[]/submit?file=2024-01-14_17-03-08_1504720458&count=32`.
 * If you want to get it to its state at the latest iteration, do `[]/submit?file=2024-01-14_17-03-08_1504720458&count=64`.

+---

+To run a trial for the heading error experiment, do `[]/submit?trial=0`.
+The value of the number doesn't matter.